vereimyst/ACS-Projects/docs/Project 1/index.md

 has_children: true
 ---

-# Project #1: Cache and Memory Performance Profiling
+# Cache and Memory Performance Profiling
 ### Due date: Sept.
 25

 The objective of this project is to gain deeper understanding of cache and memory hierarchy in modern computers.
 You should design a set of experiments that will quantitatively reveal the following: